Emmeline1101/webmail-server/README.md

 # WebMail System - Server

-This is the web-mail system for the server side.
+This is the web-mail system for the server side (Run first).
 To find the client side, please go to: https://github.com/Emmeline1101/webmail-client

 ## Setup
 ### Prerequisites
 - Node.js and npm (as above)
 - Webpack (if not already included in the project dependencies)

-### Installation
+### Setup
 1. Navigate to the client directory:
 `cd path/to/server`